nwcadence/edX-DEV212x-Intro-to-DevOps/edx_next_course.md

 Teaching Git is beyond the scope of this course, especially since any version control system can be used effectively in a DevOps continuous delivery pipeline.
 However, Git is an amazingly popular version control system, and there are a number of wonderful training resources online.
 The following are excellent sites to learn more about Git.

-# TODO - ry's git tutorial is temporarily down - validate it's back up. #
+# TODO - ry's git tutorial is temporarily down.
+It's now available as a free kindle book by Ryan Hodson#

 1. Follow the instructions on the GitHub <a href="https://try.github.io/levels/1/challenges/1" title="" target="_blank">tryGit tutorial</a> to learn the basic commands in Git.
-1. Optionally, for more detailed lessons, visit <a href="http://rypress.com/tutorials/git/index" title="" target="_blank">Ry's Git Tutorial.</a> The first 4 lessons are the most valuable for this course.
+1. Optionally, for more detailed lessons, visit <a href="https://www.amazon.com/Rys-Git-Tutorial-Ryan-Hodson-ebook/dp/B00QFIA5OC" title="" target="_blank">Ry's Git Tutorial.</a> to view a free Kindle book.
+The first 4 lessons are the most valuable for this course.
 1. Optionally, to visualize Git branching, visit the Learn Git Branching site.
 You can visit either the <a href="http://pcottle.github.io/learnGitBranching/" title="" target="_blank">tutorial,</a> or the <a href="http://pcottle.github.io/learnGitBranching/?NODEMO" title="" target="_blank">blank canvas.</a>

 *Note: All websites noted are hosted in an external site.*